Parent Training

 We are asking that you:

-• Complete a screening with our team to ensure that the training is appropriate for your child.
+- Complete a screening with our team to ensure that the training is appropriate for your child.
 This training may not be appropriate if your child engages in severe or dangerous interfering behaviors.
-This screening will include a functional assessment (ABAS-3), use of a screening tool designed to give our team information about your child and a “Home Situations Questionnaire.”

-• Commit to completing two, two-hour sessions a week in our office (without child present).
+- Commit to completing a 1-2 hour session each week in our office or virtually (without child present) for 11-12 weeks.

-• Complete all homework assignments—at the end of each session, caregivers will be given a homework assignment to practice skills discussed during the session.
-Since this is a condensed version of the training there will typically be two assignments to work on per week.
+- Complete all homework assignments—at the end of each session, caregivers will be given a homework assignment to practice skills discussed during the session.
+There is usually one assignment related to the weekly topic of discussion.

 When and Where will the training occur?

-• In person training will take place at Hammond Associates—1250 Forest Ave, Suite 301 in Portland, ME biweekly.
+- In person training will take place at Hammond Associates—1250 Forest Ave, Suite 301 in Portland, ME or remotely.

-• Instruction on modules will be provided by at least one BCBA and there may also be an additional team member to support breakout groups and managing materials.
+- Instruction on modules will be provided by at least one clinician.

-• As we complete sessions, caregivers will be building a few resources for themselves that will be theirs to keep and refer to—they will have a 3-ring binder that includes all the module materials/ activities that we discuss, power point presentation slides (printed), and the Behavior Support Plan that caregivers will develop as part of the program.
+- As we complete sessions, caregivers will be building a few resources for themselves that will be theirs to keep and refer to—you will have a 3-ring binder that includes all the module materials and activities that we discuss, power point presentation slides (printed), and the Behavior Support Plan that caregivers will develop as part of the program.
+If completing the training remotely, you will be provided electronic copies of materials.